Sunny Corner, New South Wales: Mining

 Early mining in the Sunny Corner area is poorly documented, largely because it was a small field and systematic reporting by the Mines Department had not been implemented at that time (in the 1850s).
 Matters are even more confused as there was another Mitchell's Creek near Wellington (located near Bodangora, to the north east of Wellington) which is mentioned in newspapers of the early 1850s as being a goldfield.
 Thus records of gold being found at Mitchell's Creek could refer to several locations.

 A report in the Bathurst Free Press in July 1852 of a Mr Moffitt finding gold in a quartz reef at Mitchells Creek located in the headwaters of the Turon River is likely to be in the vicinity of Sunny Corner.
 A newspaper description of the field in 1884 notes: "Gold was first discovered about Mitchell's Creek in 1852, and two years afterwards it was somewhat extensively worked as an alluvial held, every watercourse about the place returning payable gold, and in some instances proving very rich.
 In 1856 auriferous quartz was found on the field…"

 The quartz reefs were mined from the early 1860s until the 1880s.
 In 1881 assays of the ore found in association with the quartz revealed a rich concentration of silver and mining interest turned to the exploitation of the silver ores rather than the gold.
 By 1897 the price of silver dropped so low that the mine had to be closed down.

 Silver, gold, zinc and antimony were mined between 1875 and 1922, during which time more than 100 tonnes of silver were won.

+Despite the mine closing over 100 years ago, the Sunny Corner mine area environment remains toxic and polluted with a range of elements.
+Water in the area contains high levels of arsenic, cadmium, copper, nickel, lead and zinc.